-We thank co-authors Martin M. Shenkman (Shenkman@shenkmanlaw.com) and Jonathan Blattmachr (Jblattmachr@hotmail.com) for their wisdom that makes these webinars possible.
+We thank co-authors Martin M. Shenkman (Shenkman@shenkmanlaw.com) and Jonathan Blattmachr (Jblattmachr@hotmail.com) for their wisdom that make these webinars possible.

 We wrote the book on 199A.
-Please Contact us at 727 442 1200 with any questions
+Please Contact us at 727-442-1200 with any questions